Vick Vanlian: Family

 After fleeing the Armenian genocide, and previously wealthy, Vanlian's parents found themselves bereft of their fortunes, with Bourj Hammoud their new home.
 Vanlian's father began constructing beds and was very successful, later establishing Vanlian Gallery.
 Today, Vanlian Gallery has six branches, with the one in Dora being the largest showroom in the Middle East, covering 9000 square meters.

 Born into a family of Lebanese furniture entrepreneurs, Vanlian attended his first Milan Furniture Fair at the age of ten with his father.
 Vanlian lived between Beirut, New York and Montreal.

 Death

-Vick Vanlian passed away in Beirut on September 11, 2017, after battling cancer.
+Vick Vanlian died in Beirut on September 11, 2017, after battling cancer.